Louder Than Words music and literature festival Friday 10th to Sunday 12th November 2017

 With the Unsung you do actually get “the sound” as well as the words and it’s an unreasonably broad range of musical styles, unfeasibly well-delivered by poet Genevieve Carver’s backing band of Sarah Sharp, Tim Knowles and Brian Bestall.

-It was a funereal stage set and theme and an order of service of spoken word ‘hymns’ celebrating the lives and deaths of those lost souls from the Bataclan and lesser reported fallen music-lovers is on the face of a potentially tricky gig for performers and audience alike.
+It was a funeral stage set and theme and an order of service of spoken word ‘hymns’ celebrating the lives and deaths of those lost souls from the Bataclan and lesser reported fallen music-lovers is on the face of a potentially tricky gig for performers and audience alike.
 But Carver’s poetry; angry and celebratory in turn was lightened by asides including “I’ve written at least one joke” and so the whole hour felt like great funerals should, tears but also joy at lives well-lived.

 The settings ranged from the ungraspable scale of awfulness of the Bataclan attack to the more prosaic suffering of singer Lina Prokofiev, wife of musical genius (and “twat” as Carver not unreasonably puts it) Sergei.
 Lina subsumed her talent and life to support Prokofiev and he in turn had a high old time with his mistress and didn’t lift just one of his pianist’s little fingers as she rotted in a Russian gulag for eight years.
 As Carver said ‘I’ve been in love with men and it was good but potentially there might be more to life than that, I want to be the music.’